GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/stacks-and-inventories.md

 [`FluidStack` implementation](https://github.com/MinecraftForge/MinecraftForge/blob/1.7.10/src/main/java/net/minecraftforge/fluids/FluidStack.java)
 exposes mutable `amount`, copy, NBT, and fluid-equality operations.

+## Respect entity lifecycle

+Before taking a stack from an `EntityItem`, especially one retained across ticks, require `!entity.isDead` and a positive stack size.
+A dead item entity may still expose its old stack data after pickup or merging; that data no longer represents items available for transfer.

+Perform the transfer on the logical server and update the source and destination as one operation.

 ## Use the amount the operation performed

 Transfers may be simulated or partial.
 Update accounting from the returned